iamharshthakkar/UserTrackingLibrary/README.md

 <script src="userTracking.js" type="text/javascript"></script>
 ```

-After initilation, set your `URL_TO_POST_DATA` in `userTracking.js` file where tracking data of your website will be posted.
+After initialization, set your `URL_TO_POST_DATA` in `userTracking.js` file where tracking data of your website will be posted.

 *Example*:
 ```js